⚠️

 Vote at Any Vote Center

 Tarrant County uses countywide vote centers on Election Day, just like during early voting.
-You can go to any vote center in the county — you are not restricted to a specific precinct location.
+You can go to any of 37 vote centers in the county — you are not restricted to a specific precinct.

 Find a Vote Center